Integer overflow: Definition variations and ambiguity

 For an unsigned type, when the ideal result of an operation is outside the type's representable range and the returned result is obtained by wrapping, then this event is commonly defined as an overflow.
-In contrast, the C11 standard defines that this event is not an overflow and states "a computation involving unsigned operands can never overflow."
+In contrast, the C standard defines that this event is not an overflow and states "a computation involving unsigned operands can never overflow."
+The explanation is that the standard defines arithmetic with unsigned integers to be arithmetic modulo 2^{W}, where W is the word size, which is mathematically well-defined and only has representable values.

 When the ideal result of an integer operation is outside the type's representable range and the returned result is obtained by clamping, then this event is commonly defined as a saturation.
 Use varies as to whether a saturation is or is not an overflow.
 To eliminate ambiguity, the terms wrapping overflow and saturating overflow can be used.